Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - E.g. Errors such as believing we are floating above our bodies and are viewing the world from the a bird’s POV.
 - OBEs are one of three types of visual body illusions (also known as autoscopic phenomena (AP)).
 - The other two types are
-    - Autoscopic hallucination: when a person sees a double of themselves in extra-personal space.
+    - *Autoscopic hallucination*: when a person sees a double of themselves in extra-personal space.
-    - Heautoscopy: similar to autoscopic hallunication except the person is unsure of whether one feels disembodied or not.
+    - *Heautoscopy*: similar to autoscopic hallunication except the person is unsure of whether one feels disembodied or not.
 ![Figure 13.9](figure13-9.png)
 - APs may result from two disintegrations
     - Within personal space